Gamesys Group PLC Announces Director/PDMR Shareholding

-LONDON, UK / ACCESSWIRE / March 19, 2020 / Gamesys Group plc (LSE:GYS) (the "Company"), announces that it was notified on 19 March 2020 that on 18 March 2020 Neil Goulden, Executive Chair of Gamesys Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:
+LONDON, UK / ACCESSWIRE / March 24, 2020 / Gamesys Group plc (LSE:GYS) (the "Company"), announces that it was notified on 23 March 2020 that on 23 March 2020 Claudia Talisman, person closely associated ("PCA") with Dan Talisman, Chief Legal Officer and Company Secretary of Gamesys Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:

 Number of Ordinary Shares purchased